-Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from Geisinger Gold Preferred Complete Rx (PPO).
+Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from Geisinger Gold Preferred Enhanced Rx (PPO).

-In-network benefits that require prior authorization are identified in the table below by a prior authorization statement in bold italics.
+In-network benefits that require prior authorization are identified in the table below by a prior authorization statement in hold italics.

 Amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are marked with an asterisk (\) in the Medical Benefits Chart.
+These services are marked with an asterisk () in the Medical Benefits Chart.

-Supplemental dental, hearing, and vision benefits have specific monthly/annual limits.
+Supplemental dental, hearing, over-the-counter items and vision benefits have specific monthly/annual limits.
 Those limits are combined for both in and out-of-network services.